-In the meantime, UDA-RT tried to register itself as a public limited company instead of having the status of a private company (Interviews September 2015).
-The company asked Tanzania Revenue Authority (TRA; in charge of collecting import duties and other taxes) to obtain a tax exemption for the imported buses since the buses will serve 'for the public'.
-TRA refused their request after months of negotiations and standstill.
+The script of ISP operations was changed a couple of weeks later in order to adapt to the new situation.
+Part of this ISP Addendum was to acknowledge all 140 buses and hand the depot over to UDA-RT.
+It became obvious that the interim service will be much more extensive than previously agreed.
+This means that also the script for the long-term service provision changed according to the de-scription of the interim service.
+So far, the script for long-term service had existed in political and medial discourse but not in binding contracts.
+In the meantime, UDA-RT tried to register itself as a public limited company instead of having the status of a private company (Interviews 09/2015).
+The company asked Tanzania Revenue Authority (TRA, in charge of collecting import duties and other taxes) to obtain a tax exemption for the imported buses since the buses will serve the public.
+TRA refused this request after months of negotiations and standstill.
 Imported goods, especially motor vehicles, have been a highly political issue in Tanzania.
 On the one hand, Tanzania has a rather protectionist and rigid import policy.
-On the other hand, a lot of tax exemption had been conducted due to corruption and in order to attract foreign companies and ease international trade.
+On the other hand, a lot of tax exemption had been granted due to corruption and in order to attract foreign companies and to ease international trade.
 Then, during the negotiation process between TRA and UDA-RT, Tanzania elected a new president.
-The president's topmost priority was to evict corruption and redistribute wealth from the big (foreign) companies to the people.
-It seemed like this case became the precedent for the new Tanzanian government, in order to prove that there was no longer extortion and corruption.
-Moreover, TRA only accepted full payment of the high amount, 7 which led to further delays since UDA-RT had to take out another loan (Msikula, 2015).
-Only after the full clearance in April 2016 were buses allowed to leave the terminals, and operations started a month later, after all buses had been checked regarding safety concerns (Observations May 2016).8
+The president's topmost priority was to evict corruption and redistribute wealth from the big (foreign) companies to the Tanzanian people.
+It seemed this case became the precedent for the new Tanzanian government, in order to prove that there was no longer extortion and corruption.
+Moreover, TRA only accepted full payment of the high amount, which led to further delays since UDA-RT had to take out another loan (Msikula, 2015).
+Only after the full clearance in April 2016 were buses allowed to leave the terminals, and operations started a month later, after all buses had been checked regarding safety concerns (see as well figure 4 and 5 below) (Observations 05/2016).

-6 The exact amount of import duties is not public and no involved actor responded to that.
-Estimated amounts range from USD 3.6 million to 1.4 billion (personal interviews; Lugongo, 2015).
+&lt;sup>6 The exact amount of import duties is not public and no involved actor responded to that.
+Estimated amounts range from USD 3.6 million to 1.4 billion (Interviews 10/2015, 11/2016; Lugongo, 2015).